2m8os/Final-Project-3005---101273291/README.md

 Code contains the source files: Main.java contains the source code for the project, pom.xml contains the maven dependencies, I recommend compiling and launching the project in Intellij

+Before compiling, replace the url, user and password variables in main() of Main.java with your own.